Chariot Carving – 12th Century

 2) Prologue Three – Krishna Tells A Story – introduces the Dharma.
 One of the essential purposes of the book is to present the Dharma.
 Dharma could mean our religion, our occupation and our duty to family and society.
 On a deeper level Dharma means who we are, the Path we are on, and our relationship to God and the world around us., What does Dharma mean for you?
 What role did it’s teachings (or any aspects of religion or spirituality) play in your upbringing?
 What was the point of Krishna’s story?

-3) In the Chapter 1 we see how King Santanu, and also his son Bhismadev, interacts with the fisherman.
+3) In The Vow, Chapter 1, we see how King Santanu, and also his son Bhismadev, interacts with the fisherman.
 What hints does this give us about the society, and the nature of the king, at that time?

-5) In Chapter 3 Bhismadev tells a story of King Sibi.
+5) In Palace Intrigue, Chapter 3, Bhismadev tells a story of King Sibi.
 Also Drona sends Yudhisthira and Duryodhan off to perform a task.
 What do these two stories tells us about the qualities of a leader?

-6) In Chapter 6 we are introduced to the sage Narada Muni.
+6) In The New Kingdom, Chapter 6, we are introduced to the sage Narada Muni.
 A saintly person can offer guidance on both material and spiritual levels.
 Narada Muni offers Yudhisthira both types of guidance.
 Discuss some of the points Narada makes in his teaching.

 7) The Mahabharata tells us of many sages.
 What holy persons or wise persons have played a role in your life?
 Tell about a person who has inspired you.

-9) On the last leg of their pilgrimage, as they enter the Himalayas, the Pandavas experience great difficulty.
-Sometimes in our own spiritual journey we also experience difficulty.
+9) In Exile, Chapter 8, on their pilgrimage, Arjuna in the celestial kingdom of Indra, as they enter the Himalayas, and the story by the lake, etc, the Pandavas experience various difficulties.
+Choose an occurrence and offer your own reflections on what it means and how it strengthens them. — Sometimes in our own spiritual journey we also experience difficulty.
 Discuss some of those difficulties and what lessons they provide for our own spiritual progress.

-10) In Chapter 11 the Bhagavad gita is introduced.
+10) In The Cosmic Form, Chapter 11, the Bhagavad gita is introduced.
 What is Arjuna’s plight?
 And what are some of the foundational instructions on yoga that Krishna gives to Arjuna?
-(Recommended reading: Bhagavad-gita As It Is by A.C.
+(Also – Recommended reading: Bhagavad-gita As It Is by A.C.
 Bhaktivedanta Swami Prabhupada)

-11) Before the great battle we have the famous Bhagvad gita.
-After the battle we have Bhismadev’s lesser known instructions to Yudhisthira in Chapter 14.
-What are some of the points Bhismadev provides in his teachings?
+11) Right before the great battle begins we have the famous Bhagavad gita – The Cosmic Form, Chapter 11.
+After the battle we have Bhismadev’s lesser known instructions to Yudhisthira in Grandsire’s Story, Chapter 14.
+What are one or two points that stand out for you in the Gita and in Bhismadev’s teachings?

 12) How does the story Bhismadev tells in Chapter 14, tie in and sheds light on what happened in the beginning of the book after the events in Prologue Two?